 Clear direction should be provided to supervisors and employees to help clarify expectations.

-This helps increase productivity, as there would be clear focus and clear goals.
+This helps increase productivity, as there would be a clear focus and clear goals.

 Encourage, motivate and reward.